Deriving Entangled Relativity

 \section{Conclusion}

-Entangled Relativity is the only $f(R,\Lm)$ theory that admits all the solutions of General Relativity for matter fields satisfying $\Lm = T \neq 0$ on-shell---such as in a universe filled with dust and electromagnetic radiation, like ours.
+Entangled Relativity is the only $f(R,\Lm)$ theory that admits all the solutions of General Relativity without a cosmological constant for matter fields satisfying $\Lm = T \neq 0$ on-shell---such as in a universe filled with dust and electromagnetic radiation, like ours.
 All other $f(R,\Lm)$ theories---including the subclass of the form $f(R,\Lm) = F(R) + \Lm$---typically require either fine-tuned parameters, dynamical decoupling mechanisms, or both \cite{uzan:2011lr,will:2014lr,burrage:2018lr,fienga:2024lr}, in order to reproduce the well-tested phenomenology of General Relativity.

 The problem with such dynamical decoupling mechanisms---as opposed to an \textit{intrinsic decoupling}---is that they may succeed in certain dynamical regimes but fail in others.
 As a result, these models often struggle to account for all observational successes of General Relativity simultaneously, sometimes even after significant parameter tuning (see, e.g., \cite{hees:2012pr,burrage:2018lr}).
 In contrast, an \textit{intrinsic decoupling} works as long as the matter fields satisfy $\Lm = T$ on-shell.